Jayden Bartels

-Jayden Isabel Bartels (born November 1, 2004) is an American influencer, YouTuber, singer and actress.
-She is known for her roles on Disney Channel's Coop & Cami Ask the World and Nickelodeon's Side Hustle.
-She also made an appearance on Dance Moms alongside Maddie and Mackenzie Ziegler.
-She rose to fame in 2016 on TikTok (at the time known as musical.ly), gaining over 8.3 million followers and posting over 5,000 videos.
-Bartels has also released original music, including Alphabet (2020).
+Jayden Isabel Bartels (born November 1, 2004) is an American Internet personality, actress and singer.
+On television, she is known for her roles in the Disney Channel series Coop & Cami Ask the World (2018–2020), the Nickelodeon series Side Hustle (2020–2022) and the Disney+ series Goosebumps (2025).
+She also appeared on Dance Moms alongside Maddie and Mackenzie Ziegler.
+Bartels rose to fame in 2016 on TikTok (at the time known as musical.ly), gaining over 8 million followers.
+Bartels has also released original music, including "Alphabet" (2020).

 Early life

 Bartels was born in Los Angeles on November 1, 2004.
 She has been taking musical theater, ballet, hip hop, jazz, songwriting and acting classes since age eight.
 Her mother is a yoga instructor and her father is a computer repairman.
 Her parents were reluctant at first with their daughter getting involved in social media, but started assisting her in video production once her musical.ly career took off, enabling her to produce up to 12 videos per day.
 Bartels was home-schooled to keep up with her career.